 Wishing you an enjoyable experience crafting your very own song!

-Hello!
-My name is Marcus, and I am a music enthusiast who runs a mixing and mastering business.
-I also write enlightening articles for my blog and produce music as a member of the techno duo Agravik.
+I am Marcus, a music enthusiast who runs a mixing and mastering business.
+Additionally, I compose insightful articles for my blog and produce music as a member of the techno duo Agravik.